Papers

 • Exploration of Non-Handlebody Saddles: The investigation hints at the existence of other potential solutions that could contribute to the gravity partition function.
 These solutions, not captured within the particular symmetries assumed, could require extending the replica symmetry framework or finding more general numerical techniques.

-• Quantum and Higher Derivative Corrections: The paper focuses on classical actions, leaving room for exploration of quantum corrections and higher-derivative terms.
+• Quantum and Higher Derivative Corrections: The study focuses on classical actions, leaving room for exploration of quantum corrections and higher-derivative terms.
 These corrections are especially relevant in understanding the full quantum mechanical nature of the AdS/CFT correspondence.

 • Applications to Higher Dimensions: Extending the methods to higher-dimensional AdS/CFT correspondences represents a substantial yet potentially rewarding challenge, given the increased complexity of higher-dimensional geometries.